tarwn/lessthandot-hugo/blogs/content/posts/2012-07-05-monitoring-and-logging-reviews.md

 I have been using Splunk Storm for longer than any of the other services.
 The service itself is very promising.
 It offers a really good search capability with a great drilldown capability and setup was easy.
 Often it will give mini-help boxes when typing terms into the search and suggest similar searches I have done recently, details on commands, and suggestions for commands I may want to use.

-Unfortunately they are using the bad definition of “beta”, instead of the “it's relatively stable but not feature complete” definition.
+Unfortunately they are using the bad definition of "beta", instead of the "it's relatively stable but not feature complete" definition.
 There have been at least two occurrences where I was locked out of the system while they performed maintenance, on one occasion an update actually locked me out of the main account for 4-5 days (with a constant friendly reminder that service would be back momentarily).
 Documentation links are present throughout the application but most of them lead to 404 pages.
 The fact that charts throw away portions of the dataset when you ask them to chart too much can be incredibly frustrating (when you figure out what it's doing).

 After the initial exposure I started to find that I was spending more and more time in the splunk documentation (once you figure out how to get there) simply trying to learn their command-line language because the interface only gets you so far.
 The power of the tool is impressive, but the level of effort I would have to spend learning how to use their tool is a common annoyance that reminds me of Loggly's command-line tool.
 I've also seen more of their 404 narwhal page then I ever expected to see, as apparently any page that is left open for too long refreshes and drops you there (session time out perhaps?).